MicrosoftDocs/sql-docs/docs/ssdt/previous-releases-of-sql-server-data-tools-ssdt-and-ssdt-bi.md

 | [Russian](https://go.microsoft.com/fwlink/?linkid=518814&clcid=0x419) | E2191D787BA833DF4A85B064C5373DC44099E76214FBF9505728702D4D6B83F0 |
 | [Spanish](https://go.microsoft.com/fwlink/?linkid=518814&clcid=0x40a) | 6D81FB572A7003C54C29D2ACF076D2CED4A1CA80F329BFF9D41A806920D64EEE |

+> [!Note]
-SSDT supports the two most recent versions of Visual Studio.
-With the release of Visual Studio 2019, SSDT for VS 2015 is no longer being updated.
+> SSDT supports the two most recent versions of Visual Studio.
+With the release of Visual Studio 2019, SSDT versions for Visual Studio 2015 and earlier are no longer updated.
+SSDT for Visual Studio 2010 is no longer available.
 For more information, see the *FAQ* section of [this SSDT team blog post](https://blogs.msdn.microsoft.com/ssdt/2017/03/10/sql-server-data-tools-17-0-rc-and-ssdt-in-vs2017/).

-> [!Note]
-> SSDT for Visual Studio 2010 is no longer available.
-Newer versions of SSDT run side-by-side with existing Visual Studio 2010 installations.
-It's not necessary to have SSDT match the full-product version of Visual Studio on your computer.

 ## SQL BI: Analysis Services, Reporting Services, Integration services